sj-ucsd/DSE_203/README.md

                 "edge-type": "jsonpath",	(ex: "$.People") This is the root path.
                 "relationship": "value",	(ex: "Is_Friends_with")
                 "edge-id": "value",			(ex: "1") If this value is an empty string, then the translator will generate an id.
-                "edge-properties": "",		(In this case the edge doesn't have any properties to add, but it could if you added them in like shown in the node properties above.)
-                "_source": "jsonpath",	(ex: "$.People.id") This is the location of the data that is the source point of the edge node connection.
+                "_source": "attribute",	(ex: "id") This is the location of the data that is the source point of the edge node connection.
-                "_target": "jsonpath"	(ex: "$.People.friends") This is the location of the data that is the target point of the edge node connection.
+                "_source_type" : "label" (ex: People) This is the node label that is being referenced "_target": "attribute"	(ex: "name") This is the location of the data that is the target point of the edge node connection.
-            }
+                "_target_type" : "label" (ex: People) This is the node label that is being referenced }
         ]
     }